-In 1986, the two cities of El Lago and Taylor Lake Village decided to
+Serving the cities of El Lago and Taylor Lake Village, Texas since 1987.

 DEPARTMENT MISSION STATEMENT